elastic/connectors/docs/sync-rules/SALESFORCE.md

 ]
 ```

-#### Two rules for indexing data for standard and custom object using SOQL query
+#### Rules for indexing data for standard and custom object using SOQL query

 ```json
 [